kitchissippi-robotics/OpenSCAD-Hardware/README.md

 # OpenSCAD-Hardware
 An OpenSCAD Library of Functions related to various assembly hardware with compensation for 3D Printing tolerances

+Written by bcantin@kitchissippi-robotics.com<br>
+Copyright &copy; Kitchissippi Robotics 2016

 ## Preamble

-*Necessity is the mother of invention*
+*Necessity is the mother of invention*<br>
 _- Unknown_